kajal24mapare/PuppeteerDemo/README.md

 Demo App

 1. Install Node.js: Make sure you have Node.js installed on your machine.
-You can download it from here.
 2. Create a new project folder and initialize it with npm: mkdir pdf-generator cd pdf-generator